College of St. Catherines

 I am severely hearing impaired myself.
 I do not use sign language but have some limited knowledge of ASL.
 I am familiar with listening devices and assistive equipment.

 I have Orton-Gillingham multisensory reading training and am experienced in providing reading tutoring through Learning disabilities Assoc. of MN, Club Z, and Education station, a division of Sylvan.
-I have completed Teacher Education coursework at the College of St. Catherine.
+I completed Teacher Education coursework at the College of St. Catherine.

 I am able to assist students with writing academics papers using APA format when required.
 I will work with students to write concisely using correct grammar to increase their ability to convey their message clearly.